unionai-oss/pandera/docs/source/schema_models.rst

 -------------

-Unlike the object-based API, custom checks can be specified as class methods, where the :py:func:`check` decorator automatically converts the method into a ``classmethod``.
+Unlike the object-based API, custom checks can be specified as class methods, where the :func:`~pandera.model_components.check` decorator automatically converts the method into a ``classmethod``.

 .. testcode:: dataframe_schema_model